-Below 3 000 ft, because information about flight profiles is not sufficiently accurate, the AEM calculates the amount of fuel burnt according to the ICAO LTO cycle methodology, which was defined by the ICAO Engine Certification specifications, and models flight movements (below 3 000 ft) as a series of defined thrust levels for defined lengths of time associated with each LTO cycle flight phase.
+Below 3 000 ft, because information about flight profiles is not sufficiently accurate, AEM calculates the amount of fuel burnt according to the ICAO LTO cycle methodology, which was defined by the ICAO Engine Certification specifications, and models flight movements (below 3 000 ft) as a series of defined thrust levels for defined lengths of time associated with each LTO cycle flight phase.
 The fuel burn is calculated thanks to the ICAO Aircraft Engine Emissions DataBank (AEED), which provides EIs and fuel flow for a very large number of aircraft engines.
-As EUROCONTROL has developed a table that lists a large range of aircraft models and the engines with which they are generally equipped, the AEM can link each flight movement processed by the AEM to a specific engine as identified by its Unique Identification Number (UID), as listed in the ICAO Engine Exhaust Emissions Databank.
+As EUROCONTROL has developed a table that lists a large range of aircraft models and the engines with which they are generally equipped, AEM can link each flight movement processed by AEM to a specific engine as identified by its Unique Identification Number (UID), as listed in the ICAO Engine Exhaust Emissions Databank.
 A ‘standard’ LTO cycle lasts for a total of 32 minutes and 54 seconds, of which the engines are in idle mode for 26 minutes while taxiing out before taking off and taxiing in after landing (19 minutes and 7 minutes, respectively).
 But for many airports in Europe, the time spent with the engine thrust set to idle is different from the 26 minutes of the ICAO LTO cycle.
-Therefore, to improve the accuracy of the system, EUROCONTROL replaces default ICAO taxi-in and taxi-out times with actual average annual airport taxi-in and taxi-out times, as calculated by EUROCONTROL’s CODA (EUROCONTROL, 2016c).
+Therefore, to improve the accuracy of the system, EUROCONTROL replaces default ICAO taxi-in and taxi-out times with actual average annual airport taxi-in and taxi-out times, as calculated by EUROCONTROL.
 Once the amount of fuel burnt in a phase of the LTO cycle is known, the associated emissions can be calculated.

 Table A4.2 AEM fuel burnt and corresponding emissions calculation method